Beat the Price Increases and Save Money on Electricity in 2026

 • Monitoring supplier compliance with service standards and customer protection measures.

-• Setting the allowed revenue for the gas network operator, Gas Networks Ireland, which affects the transportation costs included in your bill.
+• Setting the allowed revenue for Gas Networks Ireland, including new 2026 network tariffs.

 What Can I Do To Lower My Natural Gas Bills?